Melbourne’s Rental Crisis: Why 2026 Rents May Climb Again

 Melbourne’s Current Rental Market

 I’ve seen the Melbourne rental crisis escalate firsthand in my work as a removalist.
 It’s part of the broader rental crisis gripping Australia, with rent in Melbourne surging and vacancy rates seeing-sawing over the past five years.
-Below are some key figures that tell this story in Melbourne’s rental market, 2019–2024.
+Below are some key figures that tell this story in Melbourne’s rental market, 2019–2025.

-A dual-line chart illustrating Melbourne’s rental vacancy rate (orange, % left axis) and median weekly rent (blue, $ right axis) from 2019 to 2024.
-Vacancy spiked to ~5% in 2020 (amid COVID border closures), then fell under 2% through 2021–2023, before edging back up to ~1.9% in late 2024.
+A dual-line chart illustrating Melbourne’s rental vacancy rate (orange, % left axis) and median weekly rent (blue, $ right axis) from 2019 to 2025.
+Vacancy spiked to ~5% in 2020 (amid COVID border closures), then fell under 2% through 2021–2023, before edging back up to ~1.9% in late 2024 and sitting at 2.0% in November 2025.
 Rents dipped in 2020 and then climbed ~39% from early 2021 to late 2023, before growth moderated to ~4% in 2024.
+Through 2025, rent growth remained more subdued, with Melbourne’s combined weekly asking rent around $651 by the week ending 20 December 2025.
 As shown above, Melbourne’s median advertised rent soared by about 39% between March 2021 and December 2023.
 This rent boom then slowed sharply in 2024, with median rents rising only around 4% from December 2023 to December 2024.
-Meanwhile, vacancy rates have eased slightly: after plunging below 2% during 2021–2023, Melbourne’s rental vacancy rate increased from roughly 1.2% to 1.9% through 2024.
+Meanwhile, vacancy rates have eased slightly: after plunging below 2% during 2021–2023, Melbourne’s rental vacancy rate increased from roughly 1.2% to 1.9% through 2024, and held at 2.0% in November 2025.

-From my perspective, these numbers aren’t just stats – they reflect real families’ lives..
+From my perspective, these numbers aren’t just stats – they reflect real families’ lives.
 Stories like theirs have become all too common.
 Even with a slight easing now, rental affordability in Melbourne is at its worst in over a decade.
 Until we address the housing shortage in Melbourne and boost affordable housing, many renters will continue to be pushed to the fringe of the city in search of relief.
 It’s a tough situation and because of that reason I created my guide, best suburbs in Melbourne, where renters can find affordable and same suburbs for their families.

 Just last month, I helped a couple with two kids move from Glen Iris to Werribee.
 They loved their old place, but the rent jumped nearly $180 a week on renewal—staying wasn’t an option.
 Thankfully, they booked their move on our Way Cheaper Wednesdays, scoring a handy 15 % discount that made the relocation a little easier on their budget.